HIPAA Compliance Essentials for 2026

 Business Associates

 - IT Service Providers: Cloud storage providers, EHR vendors, and software companies.
+See our roundup of top HIPAA compliance tools to evaluate vendor options.

 - Billing and Collection Agencies: Groups that handle patient billing and payment.